 It was a time of profound excitement.
 It was a time of awe and wonder.
 New ideas and inventions surfaced daily.
 Original thinkers were paving the way to the future with innovations that define our lives to this day.
 One of the most inspiring among them was the visionary Jules Verne.

-It was the second wave of the Industrial Revolution, also known as the Technological Revolution (roughly 1870 to 1914), a time when economic and technological progress flourished with the increasing adoption of steam power.
-Visions of the future were unstoppable.
+It was the second wave of the Industrial Revolution, roughly 1870 to 1914.
+(It is sometimes referred to as the Technological Revolution.)
+Economic and technological progress flourished with the increasing adoption of steam power.
+Just like today, visions of the future were limitless.

 Verne envisioned the future, but was always grounded in reality.
-While he had no formal scientific education, he surrounded himself with a circle of friends who were interested in science, inventions and exploration.
+He had no formal scientific education, but surrounded himself with a circle of friends who were interested in science, inventions and exploration.
 A voracious reader, his imagination was undoubtedly sparked and shaped by the wealth of scientific and technical journals available at his men’s club.

 Simon Lake, a mechanical engineer and naval architect who pioneered submarine design for the U.S. Navy, credited his inspiration to Twenty Thousand Leagues Under the Sea.
 Lake opened his autobiography with “Jules Verne was in a sense the director-general of my life.”
 Countless other inventors and explorers credit their inspiration to Jules Verne.

 Inspired by Verne’s book, Around the World In Eighty Days, Nellie Bly launched in an eastward course to beat Phileas Fogg’s record in 1889.
 Hours later, Elizabeth Bisland launched on a westward course on an experimental mail train to beat both Bly and Fogg.